 Abstract

-Workplace mistreatment poses significant challenges to the wellbeing of frontline staff.
-In the backdrop of the COVID-19 pandemic, emergency departments (EDs) have become hotspots for such issues, often fueled by heightened emotions and concerns of fairness.
+Workplace mistreatment poses significant challenges to the well-being of frontline staff.
+In the backdrop of the COVID-19 pandemic, emergency departments (EDs) have become hotspots for such issues, often fueled by heightened emotions and concerns about fairness.
 Using the General Aggression Model as a foundation, this research delves into how individualistic cultural values can influence perceptions of justice and, consequently, mistreatment towards medical staff.
 In Study 1, which was conducted in two hospital EDs, we examine situational factors coupled with one's individualism to predict mistreatment behavior.
-In study 2, we test a theory-based intervention aimed to reduce such mistreatment.
+In study 2, we test a theory-based intervention aimed at reducing such mistreatment.
 Results confirm our predictions in both studies.
 Our work brings to light the intricate relationship between cultural values, situational factors, and mistreatment, offering insights for healthcare settings to anticipate and mitigate such mistreatment effectively.

 Keywords: Workplace mistreatment; frontline staff; emergency departments (EDs); organizational justice; general aggression model; individualism.